Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 **Section 5 - Footer Section**

+## Future Features to be Implemented
+- Add new pages to website specially for image and video purpose, which allow owner to include more images and videos of Events or any programme that organized by charity
+- Add new page with Contact us section in order for charity to interact with user more easily and oftenly.
+- Hero image on Landing page to be customize further, 3 or 4 images will be used for hero image using some animation effect on them.

 ## Issues and Resolutions

 #### The following issues were identified and ressolved throughout the build process.